terrorizer1980/senzing-package/README.md

     package-version     Show the version of the Senzing_API.tgz package. install             Backup existing directory and install to a clean directory.
+    delete              Delete existing directory.
+    replace             Delete existing directory and install to a clean directory.

 optional arguments:
   -h, --help            show this help message and exit
 ```

 ### Contents